jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 ### Comments

-Provided by `terrortylor/nvim-comment`.
+Provided by `numToStr/Comment.nvim`.

 Provides some handy shortcuts for commenting/uncommenting blocks of code.
+Some of this functionality is now built-in, but this plugin extends and improves it.

 - `gcc`: Toggle comment on line
 - `gc` (visual): Toggle comment on selected line(s)
-- `:CommentToggle`: Toggle comment on line(s), e.g.:
-    - `:%g/Foobar/CommentToggle`: Comment lines matching regex

 ### Git